norc-heal/heal-app-docs/docs/resulttrack/viewresult.md

 ***

 1. Navigate to "View Tracker" on the Results Tracker tab.
-Select "View CSV."
+Select "View Results Tracker."

     <figure markdown>
         ![](../app-screenshots/view-result.PNG)
         <figcaption></figcaption>
     </figure>

 2. The window below will pop up.
-Select "Load CSV."
+Select "Load Results Tracker."

     1. Find and select the results tracker.
     2. Your results tracker will populate in the window.